ABSOLUTES FOR EVERY ORGANIZATION

 “The biggest regret most people have when looking back on their lives and careers tends not to be the things they tried and failed at, but the things they never tried.
 The majority of entrepreneurs don’t have these regrets, as the possibility of creating surpasses the fear of failure – but most large businesses don’t act that way.”

-Getting Comfortable With Change
+Getting Comfortable With Adapting

-If you believe an agile and adaptive culture and entrepreneurial energy are critical to capturing – and sustaining – a position as a leader in your marketplace, are you pushing for change to create a more effective and efficient company?
+If you believe an agile and adaptive culture and entrepreneurial energy are critical to capturing – and sustaining – a position as a leader in your marketplace, are you pushing to create a more effective and efficient company?
 Or, are you playing it safe, sitting by the sidelines with a great idea, waiting for someone else to go first?

 No one loves failure, but companies that are adaptive accept it as part of the process.
 There is such a thing as a “good failure” that should be acknowledged, learned from, maybe even celebrated because there are usually perfectly acceptable reasons it didn’t work out.